Brit and Cass have been living a plant-based lifestyle for nine months and are currently becoming certified in plant-based nutrition.

 What Is Nutritional Yeast?

 Prior to our plant-based lifestyle, we had never even heard of nutritional yeast.
 It has a flaky/powdery consistency and is a perfect add-on item to countless dishes.
 We typically use this product as a substitute for parmesan cheese.
 We will either sprinkle it on top of a pasta dish or include it in a plant-based cheese sauce (not to mention it's a great way to intake some extra protein and B12).
 Another great benefit of nutritional yeast is that it is a complete protein, therefore, it contains all 9 essential amino acids that we must obtain through food.
 "Nootch" (as we call it) is super flavorful and provides our bodies with great nutritional benefits as well, so it has definitely become a staple food in our household.
-This is the we like. brand
+This is the brand we like.

 - Begin by preheating your oven to 350 degrees.